 Mr Powell was previously the chief financial officer and company secretary of Low Carbon Australia Limited, a public company established by the Australian Government in 2010.

 In addition to having oversight of the finance, IT, HR and legal roles as CFO, Mr Powell worked with the deal teams on structuring and reviewing transactions.
 He also actively supported the CEO in providing strategic direction, articulating a compelling vision and building the company's profile with the general public and business community.

 Prior to that, Mr Powell was senior vice president of finance for Symyx Technologies, Inc. a NASDAQ-listed company, for a period of eight years in California.
 He also worked with Ernst & Young in both Australia and the United States for a combined period of nine years.
 Mr Powell is a Chartered Accountant, holds a Bachelor of Economics from Macquarie University, and is a Graduate Member of the Australian Institute of Company Directors.

-As joint Chief Origination and Transactions Officer, Mr Theau is responsible for the origination and execution of new investments for the CEFC.
+As joint Chief Investment Officer, Mr Theau is responsible for the origination and execution of new investments for the CEFC.

 Mr Theau has led the successful financing of a number of the CEFC's innovative renewable energy and energy efficiency projects, helping to develop the CEFC's growing investment portfolio.

 Mr Theau has more than 25 years' experience in large transactions in the infrastructure, utilities and PPP sectors, including a wide range of renewable energy and energy efficiency projects.